 - Remain compliant with the federal Fair Credit Reporting Act (and any additional federal and state fair-hiring laws applicable to your business)

 Ready to make the best-informed decisions about job candidates?
 Verify their job history with GoodHire’s Employment Verifications.
-GET STARTED

 The resources provided here are for educational purposes only and do not constitute legal advice.
 We advise you to consult your own counsel if you have legal questions related to your specific practices and compliance with applicable laws.